Bruno007/draft-decraene-idr-nlri-error-handling/draft-decraene-idr-nlri-error-handling.md

 This is exacerbated by the use of non-key data within NLRI, which introduces parsing complexity and additional error cases.

 This specification defines a non-transitive BGP attribute, the "Treat-As-Withdraw Attribute", to encode NLRIs as per the format of MP_UNREACH_NLRI.
-This attribute is used to allow the treat-as-withdraw error-handling approach to be used in case an error in the MP_UNREACH_NLRI attribute prevents the parsing of its NLRIs.
+This attribute is used to allow the treat-as-withdraw error-handling approach to be used in case an error in the MP_REACH_NLRI attribute prevents the parsing of its NLRIs.

 This document updates RFC 7606 by mandating that the Treat-As-Withdraw Attribute appear before the MP_REACH_NLRI (or any other) attribute in an UPDATE message.
 --- middle